jwfairchild116/configure-ad/README.md

 <h2>Configuring DNS </h2>
-<p> Now, on your Client machine, open the Start menu by clicking the Start button or pressing the Windows key on your keyboard.
+<p> Now, on your client machine, open the Start menu by clicking the Start button or pressing the Windows key on your keyboard.
 Type "RDP", which stands for Remote Desktop Protocol.
 (You can also type "Remote Desktop," but I find "RDP" quicker.) </p>
 <p> Open the Remote Desktop Connection app. </p>
 <p> Next, enter the IP address of the VM you want to connect to—the one we collected earlier. </p>
 <p>Click "More choices" or "Use a different account" and log in using the credentials you created earlier: </p>